Which Augmentation Should I Use? An Empirical Investigation of Augmentations for Self-Supervised Phonocardiogram Representation Learning: Materials and Methods

-The \textbf{Pascal} \cite{pascal-chsc-2011} Heart Sound Classification challenge was introduced for developing algorithms for the automatic screening of cardiac pathologies.
-The challenges contains two tasks; one for heart sound segmentation and one for classification.
-In our work, we use the publicly available labeled data for model training and evaluation which was gathered in both clinical and in-the-wild settings.
+The \textbf{Pascal} \cite{pascal-chsc-2011} Heart Sound Classification Challenge was introduced for developing algorithms for the automatic screening of cardiac pathologies.
+The challenge contains two tasks; one for heart sound segmentation and one for classification.
+In our work, we use the publicly available labeled data for model training and evaluation which was gathered in clinical and in-the-wild settings.
 Notably, the 832 PCG signals are classified as either Normal, Murmur, Extra Heart Sound, Artifact or Extrasystole\footnote{Each different category is described in the official challenge description (\href{https://istethoscope.peterjbentley.com/heartchallenge/index.html}{https://istethoscope.peterjbentley.com/heartchallenge/index.html}).}.
 The recording lengths vary from 1 to 30 seconds and are sampled at 195 Hz.
 As each sample is annotated with a single label, the above task is a multi-class classification problem.

-The remaining two datasets were also introduced in the context of public challenges for PCG classification.
-Similarly to the Pascal challenge, the objective of the \textbf{PhysioNet2016} \cite{liu_open_2016} challenge aims at urging researchers to develop robust algorithms for differentiating normal and abnormal heart sound recordings but instead introduces a binary classification problem.
+The remaining two datasets were also introduced as publicly available challenges for PCG classification.
+Similarly to Pascal, the objective of the \textbf{PhysioNet2016} \cite{liu_open_2016} Challenge aims at urging researchers to develop robust algorithms for differentiating between normal and abnormal heart-sound recordings as a binary classification problem.
 The data included for model training in the dataset contains a total of 3,126 PCG recordings collected from a single precordial location from both healthy subjects and patients suffering from a variety of heart defections, lasting from 5 to around 120 seconds.
 Once again, the recordings were gathered in both clinical and non-clinical environments, with a sample rate of 2 kHz.